top of page

 Article IV: Directors

-Section 3: Tenure: Each Board member shall hold office for a three year term, or until his or her prior death, resignation or removal.
+Section 3: Tenure: Each Board member shall hold office for a three-year term, or until his or her prior death, resignation or removal.
 A director may be removed from office with or without cause by the affirmative vote of a majority of the board members.
 A director may resign at any time by delivering written notice of his or her resignation to the board of directors, to the Advisor(s) of the Board of Directors or to the association.
 A resignation is effective when the notice is delivered unless the notice specifies a later effective date.
 Directors need not be residents of the State of Massachusetts.

 Section 4: The Board of Directors shall, in addition to its usual functions:

+1. Accept resignations and facilitate elections of the Board.

+2. Hold regular meetings during the course of the year.

+3. Report in full in the “Fall Annual Report” the following:

 a.
-Accept resignations and facilitate elections of the Board.
+The work of the SkillsUSA Massachusetts Alumni & Friends Association during the past year.

 b.
-Hold regular meetings during the course of the year.

-c.
-Report in full in the “Fall Annual Report” the following:

-i.
-The work of the SkillsUSA Massachusetts Alumni & Friends Association

-ii.
-The finances of the SkillsUSA Massachusetts Alumni & Friends Association
+The finances of the SkillsUSA Massachusetts Alumni & Friends Association during the past year.

-d.
-Must attend the Fall State Leadership Conference, State Leadership and Skills Conference, and one other event in their role as a Director and/or in an approved capacity serving the SkillsUSA Massachusetts, Inc. staff.
+4. Must attend the Fall State Leadership Conference, State Leadership and Skills Conference, and one other event in their role as a Director and/or in an approved capacity serving the SkillsUSA Massachusetts, Inc. staff.
 The only exceptions may be made by the Advisor(s) due to extenuating circumstances preventing the director from attending a required event.

 Section 5: The Advisor(s) of the SkillsUSA Massachusetts Alumni & Friends Association shall attend all meetings of the Board of Directors, but are not empowered to vote.